dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/installing_and_configuring_openvpn.md

 ### Create a unified configuration file

-Up to now we have one `client.ovpn` file which contains the configuration of the vpn connection.
+Up to now we have one `client.ovpn` file which contains the configuration of the `VPN` connection.
 But we have also some certification and key files.
-So we end up having 5 files to provide to the each client.
+So we end up having 5 files to provide to each client.
 But there's a nice trick to merge them somehow together in the `ovpn` configuration file so that we only need to provide 1 file to each client.
 This is very convenient especially for on smartphones and tables where handling files is not so convenient.

 To make things more clear, i will copy the `client.ovpn` file to `client_unified.ovpn` and use that later one as unified file.
 So that I keep the original intact.